 Styles are somewhat limited compared to other top builders

 Based in Colorado Springs, Tumbleweed Tiny House Company builds custom tiny houses that are both beautiful and environmentally friendly.
-In addition to using green building materials, Tumbleweed stands out because it offers customers the option of buying a framed tiny house and completing construction themselves.
-This lowers the cost of buying a professionally built tiny house while giving homeowners the chance to customize their own house.
+In addition to using green building materials, Tumbleweed stands out because it offers customers the option to buy customizable builds or purchase building plans to make their own tiny homes from scratch.
+This DIY option can lower the cost of buying a professionally built tiny house and gives homeowners the chance to customize their own house.

-These so-called Barn raisers' tiny houses are framed out and include a house trailer.
 Tumbleweed customers can also opt for a finished metal roof, installed windows, or other exterior finishes.
-On the inside, each has a sleeping loft installed as well as insulated subfloors.
+On the inside, each has sleeping loft customizations as well as insulated subfloors.
 If you’re not comfortable performing plumbing or electrical work, Tumbleweed can install a breaker box and wiring, an on-demand water heater, and additional plumbing.

-When it comes to Tumbleweed’s completed and fully customized tiny houses, homebuyers can choose from four models and custom options.
+Tumbleweed’s completed and fully customizable tiny houses come in four models.
 Like other builders on our list, Tumbleweed offers an online quoting tool that lets you build a tiny house to get a feel for what the perfect design might cost.
 Alternatively, if you’re short on time, you may be able to purchase a pre-constructed home—though it can’t be customized.